sanderdlm/ultralight-directory/README.md

 | [Big Agnes](http://www.bigagnes.com/) | US | Lightweight, quality tents | Yes | S | - |
 | [NEMO](http://www.nemoequipment.com) | US | Tents | Yes | S | A bit on the heavy side, but quality |
 | [Osprey](ospreypacks.com) | US & EU | Backpacks | Yes | S | - |

 ## To do
 If you want to help, fork the repo and start filling out these to-do records.
+Just visit the site, find out what products they're selling, if they ship internationally, etc..

 You can move them up to their respective region/type once you're done.

 | Website | Country | Products | International shipping | Rating | Notes |
 | ------- | ------- | -------- | ---------------------- | ------ | ----- |